top of page

 3. Kesha and the Dr. Luke Contract Dispute

-In 2014, pop star Kesha Rose Sebert—known simply as Kesha—filed a bombshell lawsuit against her longtime producer Dr. Luke (Lukasz Gottwald), seeking to terminate her contracts with him and the Sony Music subsidiaries through which she was contractually obligated to release her music.
+In 2014, pop star Kesha Rose Sebert, known as Kesha, filed a bombshell lawsuit against her longtime producer Dr. Luke (Lukasz Gottwald), seeking to terminate her contracts with him and the Sony Music subsidiaries through which she was contractually obligated to release her music.
 The allegations sent shockwaves through the music industry: Kesha accused Dr. Luke of sexual assault, emotional abuse, and manipulation spanning nearly a decade.

 But as the case unfolded, the headlines weren’t just about alleged abuse.
 They were about how contracts can become mechanisms of control, even over globally successful artists.